Welcome to the

-Saint Mary’s School conducted a fully in-person fall 2021 semester, and returned to in-person learning Jan.
-10, 2022.
-Masks are optional on Saint Mary's campus as of 5 p.m., Friday, Feb.
+Saint Mary’s School is operating on a fully in-person basis.
+Masks became optional on Saint Mary's campus as of 5 p.m., Friday, Feb.
 28. Most school operations and activities are operating under pre-pandemic norms as of this date.
 Thanks, to all for working with us as we work daily to keep our school community safe and healthy.

 The 2021-2022 academic year

 Saint Mary’s School successfully opened our campus for students, faculty, and staff for the 2021-2022 academic year, and made adjustments to our protocols in January in response to the surge in cases from the Omicron variant.
 We continue to rely on experts in the public heath, infectious diseases, epidemiology, and environmental health fields, as well as the latest best practices and our experience in managing and planning for continuous operations.
 Please note that these are the current guidelines, but they are subject to change depending on the pandemic trends.

 It is clear the best safeguards we have at our disposal for a normal school year are the safe and effective COVID-19 vaccines.
 Saint Mary’s School highly encourages all students and employees to be up-to-date with vaccinations.

 Saint Mary's follows guidance from the CDC: we are not requiring vaccinated students to quarantine, in the case of a suspected or known exposure.
 However, according to CDC recommendation we are testing 5-7 days post-exposure, as a precaution.
 Please note that SMS is requiring all vaccinated students to upload their COVID-19 card under the “Immunizations” requirement in Magnus.
 This is necessary to grant exemption from exposure requirements as quickly as possible, as well as to determine the overall immunity of the community.